-Jonathan D. Rich, MD, is a cardiologist at Northwestern Memorial Hospital and a member of the Northwestern Memorial Faculty Foundation and the Bluhm Cardiovascular Institute.
+Jonathan D. Rich, MD, is a Cardiologist at Northwestern Medicine, a member of the Northwestern Memorial Faculty Foundation and the Bluhm Cardiovascular Institute.
 He specializes in the care of patients with advanced heart failure, pulmonary hypertension, ventricular assist devices or LVADs, and those in need of heart transplantation.
-He is also the associate director of the Mechanical Circulatory Support Program at Northwestern.
+He is also the Medical Director of the Mechanical Circulatory Support Program at Northwestern.

 Dr. Rich has broad research interests within the fields of heart failure, transplant, and mechanical circulatory support and is actively involved in both single- and multi-center clinical trials.
 His primary areas of interest in research include right ventricular dysfunction from a variety of causes (including pulmonary hypertension and in the LVAD supported patient) as well as improving clinical outcomes in patients with heart failure and those treated with mechanical circulatory support.
 He has published numerous research abstracts, manuscripts, reviews, and book chapters and is regularly invited to present his research at national and international meetings.